Discourse ships with 3 different global rate limits that can be configured by site admins.

 The administrative API keys can be generated via the

 yoursite.com/admin/api/keys page.
 These keys can operate on behalf of users, but require administrative privileges to generate.
-They are limited, but not as strictly as the user API keys.
+There is a limit of 60 requests per minute, shared between all keys.

 If you are consuming the API programmatically and receive back a